ddimri/terraform-docker/README.md

 Create an AMI
 ```
-Run these commands on on Local machine
+Follow the instrictions/commands on your Local machine

 ```
 Docker